Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 6. Week-wise Schedule

-The program employs a blended, active-learning pedagogy that mirrors the hybrid delivery model used in school deployments.
-This ensures interns not only learn the content but also experience the instructional format they will later replicate as mentors.
+▼The program employs blended, active-learning pedagogy mirroring the school delivery model — ensuring interns experience the exact instructional format they will later replicate as mentors.

 8. Roles & Responsibilities

-- Provision of campus infrastructure: computer labs, lecture halls, and hostel accommodation
+- Provision of campus infrastructure: computer labs, lecture halls, hostel accommodation

 - Faculty-led instruction for Modules 1, 5, 7 and all robotics/smart systems sessions